manuelamador/TimeSeries/Readme.md

 # README #

 A collection of useful Mathematica functions to access FRED, access the World Bank online database.
-It also contains functions to make DateListPlots with shaded regions.
-It also provides some basic manipulation of time series.
+It also contains functions to make DateListPlots with shaded regions and DateListPlots with two vertical axes.
+It also provides some basic manipulation of time series (mapThread, moving average, and HP filtering).

 To install Mathematica packages see [here](http://support.wolfram.com/kb/5648) and [here](http://mathematica.stackexchange.com/questions/669/how-to-install-packages).